rozehnal/environment-parameters/README.md

-# Composer script building your detached parameters for deploying the app
+# Composer script building your detached parameters for deploying your app

 This tool allows you to manage app parameters for deployment in separate repositories.
 The repo is fully compatible with all parameters from https://github.com/Incenteev/ParameterHandler.